 - Assemble, install, or repair wiring, electrical or electronic components, pipe systems, plumbing, machinery, or equipment.

-- Design new equipment to aid in the repair or maintenance of machines, mechanical equipment, or building structures.
+- Estimate costs to repair machinery, equipment, or building structures.

 These are the skills Maintenance and Repair Workers say are the most useful in their careers: